 The natural setting to which each major Renewable Energy type is suited

 Does this emerging technology address a choke point or is it just interesting science?

 The emerging technologies that will propel Renewable Energy over the next five to ten years

-The best and worst Renewable Energy projects - what made them good, what made them bad
+Good and bad Renewable Energy projects - what made them good, what made them bad

 The role of government and private investment in Renewable Energy